Miss Wyoming

-Miss Wyoming is a state-level pageant which sends winners to compete for the title of Miss America.
-The competition, which awards scholarships, is open to women aged 17 through 24.
+Miss Wyoming is a state-level pageant that sends winners to compete for the title of Miss America.
+The competition, which awards scholarships, is open to women aged 19 through 28.

-With Alaska became the latest state crowned the Miss America title, Wyoming is one of the few states along with Maine, South Dakota and West Virginia that has yet to win a Miss America, Miss USA, or Miss Teen USA title.
+With Alaska becoming the most recent state crowned the Miss America title, Wyoming is one of the few states, along with Maine, South Dakota, and West Virginia, that has yet to win a Miss America, Miss USA, or Miss Teen USA title.

-Hazel Homer-Wambeam of Laramie was crowned Miss Wyoming 2022 on June 25, 2022 at WYO Theatre in Sheridan, Wyoming.
-She competed for the title of Miss America 2023 at the Mohegan Sun in Uncasville, Connecticut in December 2022.
+Baylee Drewry was crowned Miss Wyoming 2024 on June 8, 2024, at the University of Wyoming Arts & Sciences Theater Laramie, Wyoming.
+She will compete for the title of Miss America 2025.

 Results summary

 The following is a visual summary of the past results of Miss Wyoming titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.